Kuwae: Eruptive history

-Fifteen-century eruption
+Fifteenth-century eruption

-The major ignimbritie eruption was preceded by a period of low-intensity hydromagmatic eruptions lasting months to years.
-These pre-climatic eruptions are similar to or less explosive than Surtseyan-style.
+The major ignimbrite eruption was preceded by a period of low-intensity phreatomagmatic eruptions lasting months to years.
+These pre-climactic eruptions are similar to or less explosive than Surtseyan-style.
 Then the hydromagmatic phase was followed by major pyroclastic flows with gradually increasing eruptive temperature.
 Much of Tongoa and Epi islands are thickly blanketed with these pyroclastic flow deposits.
 The extent of pumice fall from this stage reached Tongariki island, and possibly southern end of Efaté Island.
-Pyroclastic flow with thickness >1 m is reported some 50 kms from the eruptive centre.
+Pyroclastic flow with thickness >1 m is reported some 50 km from the eruptive centre.
 However, no plinian deposit is observed during any phase of the eruption.

 Direct estimation of erupted magma volume based on field mapping of the deposits is impossible because the majority of the Kuwae ignimbrite was deposited in the sea.
 Further oceanographic surveys are needed to study the distribution of submarine ignimbrites and tephra fall deposits.
-If assuming the entire Kuwae caldera was formed during this eruption, then caldera dimension (total caldera subsidence may have been as great as 0.8–1.1 km) shows that about 30–60 km³ (DRE) was erupted, making this eruption of one of the largest in the last 10,000 years.
+If assuming the entire Kuwae caldera was formed during this eruption, then caldera dimension (total caldera subsidence may have been as great as 0.8–1.1 km) shows that about 30–60 km3 (DRE) was erupted, making this eruption of one of the largest in the last 10,000 years.

 This assumption has been challenged by another team on the basis of that preserved ignimbrite indicates only small- to moderate-size eruption, implying that Kuwae caldera did not form through this eruption.
-The team also hinted that the eruptive source of ignimbrite may not at all be Kuwae caldera based on the direction of pyroclastic flows on Tongoa, which came from southeast.
+The team also hinted that the eruptive source of ignimbrite may not at all be Kuwae-caldera-based on the direction of pyroclastic flows on Tongoa, which came from southeast.
 Ongoing investigation by a team of volcanologists and anthropologists will try to resolve the debate around the nature of Kuwae eruption.